awsdocs/aws-doc-sdk-examples/.tools/test/stacks/plugin/README.md

 Before you get started, update [config/resources.yaml](../config/resources.yaml) and [config/targets.yaml](../config/targets.yaml) to include logical names representing test targets and their corresponding AWS Account ID and enabled status.

-If you need to disable a plugin stack, use the [config/targets.yaml](../config/targets.yaml) configuration file and perform an [admin stack deployment](../../DEPLOYMENT.md#usage).
+If you need to disable a plugin stack, update [config/targets.yaml](../config/targets.yaml) accordingly and perform an [admin stack deployment](../../DEPLOYMENT.md#usage).

 ---